stackmuncher/stm_app/README.md

 Running `stackmuncher` without any additional params generates a report for the project in the current working directory and updates your Developer Profile.

 Some of the app's settings are cached in a local config file and only need to be set once.
-You can set, change or unset them via CLI params or by editing _.stm_config/config.json_ file directly.
+You can set, change or unset them via CLI params or by editing _config.json_ file directly.

 #### Processing settings